 The urethra is the tube in your body that is connected to your bladder.
-Its job is to remove urine from the bladder out of the body.
+It removes urine from the bladder and out of the body.
 Urethral cancer is cancer of the urethra.
 It starts when cells start to grow out of control and form a tumor.
-There are different types of urethral cancer which are named for the type of cells that are cancerous.
+There are different types of urethral cancer that are named for the type of cells that are cancerous.
 They are:

 Cancer that has spread from the urethra to some other part of the body is called metastatic cancer.

-- Health issues that cause chronic inflammation of the urethra like sexually transmitted diseases and urinary tract infections.
+- Health problems that cause inflammation (longterm swelling) of the urethra, like sexually transmitted diseases and urinary tract infections.